alifsemi/alif_M55-viewfinder/README.md

 This application is built on VSCode Getting Started Template (alif_vscode-template) The default hardware is Gen 2 Ensemble DevKit with camera module and display.

+**NOTE:** Ensemble DevKits do not ship with a camera and display by default.
+Please contact Alif to request.
+Eventually this application is targeted for the Gen2 ML/AI Application Kit when it is available.

 Demo application initializes camera and display modules and starts capturing frames in a single-frame mode.
 Each captured frame is processed through bayer-to-RGB and white balance before updating the frame to display buffer.